Building Monitoring After the 2023 Turkey-Syria Earthquake

 To bring them some support in this critical situation, Emmanuel Durand partnered with Move Solutions, who donated the necessary sensors for the project to monitor and analyze the structural conditions of two hospitals and a large student residence after the earthquake.
 That enabled the collection of valuable data for post-earthquake analysis and facilitated the return of people to these essential facilities.

-Wireless tiltmeters were employed to measure inclination and detect any potential shifts in the buildings’ orientations.
-Wireless accelerometers were used to capture dynamic responses and vibrations induced by external forces or structural instability.
-The gateway served as the central data hub, collecting, analyzing, and transmitting data to the cloud-based software platform.
+Wireless Tiltmeters were employed to measure inclination and detect any potential shifts in the buildings’ orientations.
+Wireless Accelerometers were used to capture dynamic responses and vibrations induced by external forces or structural instability.
+The Gateway served as the central data hub, collecting, analyzing, and transmitting data to the IoT Platform.

 The collaboration between Emmanuel Durand and Move Solutions allowed to gain crucial insights into the structural health of the hospitals and the student residence.
 This data-driven approach helped to instil confidence among the building staff, enabling them to return to their work safely.